How did Cuenca become the world’s greatest expat-lifestyle laboratory? A brief history of Ecuador’s and Cuenca’s expat boom and the post-Covid future

 Morrill and former Cuenca resident Lee Harrison were writing for International Living at the time and probably played the biggest role in the number one ranking.
 Neither, however, thought they were playing a rankings game.
-“Our point was that Cuenca was a very good place to live,” Morrill said.
+“Our point was that Cuenca was a good place to live,” Morrill said.
 “We weren’t saying that it was the best and didn’t know about IL’s plan to name a champion.
 We’ve been blamed, or credited, however you look at it, for bringing thousands of gringos to Cuenca and that was never our intention,” he says.

 The Cuenca story was quickly picked up by other publications and websites, including U.S. News and World Report, The Guardian, Conde Nast Traveler and USA Today, as well as most of the major television networks.
-In its 2010 Best in Travel guidebook, Lonely Planet named Cuenca one of the 10 top cities for travelers.
+In its 2012 Best in Travel guidebook, Lonely Planet named Cuenca one of the 10 top cities for travelers.

-Also in 2010, Kathleen Peddicord, founding publisher of International Living and current publisher of Live and Invest Overseas, named Cuenca the world’s most affordable expat city in her popular book How to Retire Overseas.
+Also in 2012, Kathleen Peddicord, founding publisher of International Living and current publisher of Live and Invest Overseas, named Cuenca the world’s most affordable expat city in her popular book How to Retire Overseas.

-Why do they come?
+Why do expats come?

 The answer is complicated, say Harrison and Morrill.
-“I tell people that it’s simply one of the best overseas destinations available,” says Harrision.
+“I tell people that it’s simply one of the best overseas destinations available,” says Harrison.
 “The infrastructure is good and getting better, the weather and culture are excellent and it’s easy to get to, especially from the U.S.” He adds: “The city is also the perfect size for a lot of people; large enough to have big city advantages but small enough to have a comfortable, homey feel.”

-“One of the results of the easy-to-get information is that many people come to Cuenca and other expat communities unprepared to live in a different country,” he says.
+“One of the results of the easy-to-get online information is that many people come to Cuenca and other expat communities unprepared to live in a different country,” he says.
 “That explains the spinning turnstile of expat comings and goings we see today.”